michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 As a user, I want to see empty board and game created message

 ```
-- ⚠ TODO UAT1.1 When game start then I should see '
+- ✅ DONE UAT1.1 When game start then I should see '
 +-+-+-+
 | | | |
 +-+-+-+